AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## CloudServices
 First of all make sure tat you have chosen the right region.
-In our case it is eu-central.
+In our case it is eu-central.<br />
 ![IoT SensorBase][PlugIn5]

 ### Create a thing